jbd7899/FinalRentcard/docs/features/verify-documents.md

-# Verify Documents Feature
+# Individual Landlord Document Verification Feature

 ## Overview

-The "Verify Documents" feature allows landlords to review and verify documents uploaded by tenants.
-This verification process adds credibility to tenant profiles and helps landlords make informed decisions during the tenant screening process.
+The "Verify Documents" feature allows individual landlords to personally review and verify documents uploaded by tenants.
+This verification process adds credibility to tenant profiles and helps individual property owners make informed, personal decisions during the tenant screening process.
+Designed specifically for the 70-75% of rental properties owned by individual landlords, this feature enables the personal attention to detail that sets individual landlords apart from corporate property management.

 ## User Roles and Permissions

-### Landlords
+### Individual Landlords
-- View a list of tenants and their uploaded documents
+- View a list of tenants and their uploaded documents with personal oversight
-- Preview document contents
+- Preview document contents with individual attention to detail
-- Verify documents (mark as legitimate)
+- Verify documents (mark as legitimate) based on personal judgment
-- Reject or delete invalid documents
+- Reject or delete invalid documents with personal decision-making authority
-- Filter and search through tenant documents
+- Filter and search through tenant documents using individual criteria

 ### Tenants
 - Upload various document types
 - View verification status of their documents
 - Delete their own documents
-- See which landlord verified their documents
+- See which individual landlord personally verified their documents

 ## Feature Components